 Smog and Emissions Testing in Washington

-Washington emissions testing is limited to certain vehicles registered in most of Clark, King, Pierce, Snohomish and Spokane counties.
-In most cases, your need for vehicle emissions testing will be printed on your tab renewal notice.
-An emissions inspection involves several different procedures to make sure your vehicle complies with state standards to limit air pollution in highly-populated areas.
-Learn more about the process of obtaining a WA vehicle inspection, including your eligibility for emissions inspection exemptions and waivers, by reading the information organized below.
+Washington emissions testing is limited to certain vehicles registered in most of Clark, King, Pierce, Snohomish and Spokane county.
+In most cases, if you need to take your vehicle in for testing, it will be printed on your tab renewal notice.
+An emissions inspection involves several different procedures to ensure your vehicle complies with state standards to limit air pollution in highly-populated areas.
+Learn more about the inspections process, including your eligibility for an emissions inspection exemption and available waivers, by reading the information below.

 Washington Emissions and Smog Check Requirements

 Vehicles manufactured in 1996 and later are equipped for On-Board Diagnostics Second Generation (OBDII) emissions testing via a computerized system.
-An emissions testing technician connects diagnostic equipment to the vehicle's OBDII computer and obtains a reading of the emissions system.
+In this type of emission check, a technician connects diagnostic equipment to the vehicle’s OBDII computer and obtains a reading from the emissions system.
 Smog test related problems that may show up include engine misfire, excessive fuel system corrections and catalytic converter malfunction.

-You will only need to bring your fee payment to the emission test location.
+You will usually only need to bring your fee payment to the emission test location, but proof of ownership may also be required depending on the area.
 If you are paying by personal check, you will also need to show your Washington driver license or another photo ID card with an address that matches the one on your check.
-After the test, your smog certification results are sent to the DMV electronically and you will be given a printed copy of your report.
+After the test, your smog certification results are sent to the WA DMV electronically and you will be given a printed copy of your report.

 Smog Check Exemptions in Washington

 Certain motor vehicles are exempt from smog checks in Washington at this time.
 These include:

 - Motor vehicles less than five years of age or older than 25 years of age.

 - Vehicles with a model year of 2009 and newer.